CNES/big-data-processing-course/src/21_Python_Data_Processing.md

 C/C++, Java

 - Static languages
-- Not much visualization
+- Not much visualization tooling
-- For under layers of use libraries.
+- For under layers of other high level libraries.

 ## Python